• Skip to primary navigation

 How to make it?

 Step 1: Take a thick bottomed vessel.
 I used my little pressure cooker.
-Heat about 2 tablespoon ghee in it.
+Heat about 2 tbsp ghee in it.

 Add a pinch of cardamom too.
 Now, add the grated beetroot and saute for 5 full mins.